-If a woman tells me how concerned she is about her stress affecting her egg donation attempt, I ask her; how can your stress affect eggs that is still inside another women’s body?
+If a woman tells me how concerned she is about her stress affecting her egg donation attempt, I ask her; how can your stress affect eggs that are still inside another woman's body?

 When it comes to treatment that involves donation, it is a big difference how you act before and after transfer.

 Before transfer, live as “normal”.
 You know what is healthy for you.
 You know what is positive and negative stress for you.
-After transfer — follow the clinic´s recommendations, they have years with experience and knowledge about what is the best behaviour after transfer.
+After transfer — follow the clinic´s recommendations, they have years of experience and knowledge about what is the best behavior after transfer.

 Normalise the stress you feel, everyone feels stress in your situation, but try not to think that your stress is affecting eggs or embryo far, far away if you are preparing donation treatment.

-That thought might make you feel less stressed?
+Might that thought make you feel less stressed?
 I hope so!